John Paish

 John Paish (born 25 March 1948) is a former professional tennis player from England who competed for Great Britain.
 He is the son of tennis player and administrator Geoffrey Paish.

 Paish played a Davis Cup tie for the Great British team in 1972, against France.
-He lost both his singles rubbers, to Pierre Barthes and Patrick Proisy, but won the doubles rubber, beside David Lloyd.
+He lost both his singles rubbers, to Pierre Barthès and Patrick Proisy, but won the doubles rubber, beside David Lloyd.
 It was also with Lloyd that he made the semi-finals of the 1973 Wimbledon Championships.
 He was runner-up to Jimmy Connors at the 1972 Queen's Club Championships.